Mercy High School Diversity, Equity & Inclusion (DEI)

 - October 8: Communication from Administration RE: Club Messaging

-- October TBD: Mercy Education System of the Americas (MESA) virtual training on racism for select Board Members, Staff and Administrators
+- October: Mercy Education System of the Americas (MESA) virtual training on racism for select Board Members, Staff and Administrators

 - February 22-23, 2021: MESA, Head of School, and Board President session on racism